 Key points about delirium

-- Delirium is a confused mental state that causes disorientation (confusion).
-It starts suddenly and can come and go.
+- Delirium is a change in a person’s mental ability that results in confusion, problems paying attention and a lack of awareness of one’s surroundings.
+It usually starts suddenly and can come and go.

-- It is common in older people and people with other health conditions.
+- It’s common in older people and people with many health problems.

-- It usually has an underlying cause.
-Many people make a full recovery once this has been treated.
+- It usually has 1 or more underlying causes.
+Many people make a full recovery once these have been treated.

-- Risk factors include being over 65 years old, having dementia, a hip fracture or severe illness, and being elderly and in hospital.
+- Risk factors include being over 65 years of age, having dementia, a hip fracture or severe illness, and being an older person in hospital.